root-project/root/README/ReleaseNotes/v610/index.md

   bin content to be conform to the 2D case where the surface of the boxes is proportional to the bin content.

+## Geometry
+- It is possible now to run GDMLParser on a file with arithmetic expressions

 ## Dictionaries
 - Stop dictionary generation early, during AST scanning, if a union is selected for I/O as this is not supported (triggered by [ROOT-8492](https://sft.its.cern.ch/jira/browse/ROOT-8492))
 - Allow inclusion of headers in linkdef files [ROOT-7765](https://sft.its.cern.ch/jira/browse/ROOT-7765)